Skip to content

 ssize_t recvfrom(int sockfd,const void *buf, size_t len, int flags,const struct sockaddr *src_addr, socklen_t *addrlen);

-addrlensocklen_t *A pointer to a variable containing the size of the sockaddr structure.
-When recvfrom() returns, this variable will be updated to reflect the actual size of the sender’s address.
+• socklen_t *addrlen – A pointer to a variable that specifies the size (in bytes) of the address structure pointed to by src_addr.
+When recvfrom() returns, this variable is updated with the actual size of the sender's address structure.
+This is necessary because different address families may use structures of different sizes.

 4. Connection Termination: When communication is complete, either party can initiate the termination of the connection using the close() system call.
 This releases the allocated resources associated with the socket and terminates the communication channel.